coma-toast/cloud-torrent-dler/README.md

 ## TO DO

 - Better error handling in general.
 I always put this off even though I know better.
 - Refactor the download function - create a download queue that will be parsed through.
-This would allow and additional feature of auto-adding shows from ShowRSS directly to the correct folder.
-Currently, new episodes are added to Seedr, but you manually have to move them to the correct folder.
-Like an animal.